syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Types.md

 ### Renko Chart

-Renko charting method is thought to have acquired its name from "renga" which is the Japanese word for bricks.
-Renko Charts were introduced by Steve Nison.
+Renko charting method is thought to have acquired its name from **renga** which is the Japanese word for bricks.
+Renko Charts were introduced by **Steve Nison**.
 Renko (Bricks) are drawn equal in size for a determined amount.
 A brick is drawn in the direction of the prior move only if prices move by a minimum amount.
 If prices change by the determined amount or more, a new brick is drawn.
 If prices change by less than the determined amount (specified by ReversalAmount), the new price is ignored.
-The default value of ReversalAmount is 1.
+The default value of **ReversalAmount** is 1.

 If the new closing price penetrates the previous bricks closing price in the opposite direction a trend reversal highlighted by the change in color of the bricks happens.
-Use the PriceUpColor to indicate bullish trend and PriceDownColor to indicate bearish trend.
+Use the **PriceUpColor** to indicate bullish trend and **PriceDownColor** to indicate bearish trend.

 Since a Renko chart isolates the underlying trends by filtering out the minor ups and downs, Renko charts are excellent in determining support and resistance levels.